This 10-minute tahini sauce recipe is so flavorful and so easy to make. Simply mix a few ingredients in a bowl, then serve.

 The main difference is the main ingredient - chickpeas in hummus and sesame seeds in tahini.

 It tastes nutty and pleasantly salty, with a bit of tang from the lemon juice and a hint of sharpness from the garlic.
-Its mouthfeel is wonderful - it's very creamy, as you would expect from any nut butter.
+Its mouthfeel is lovely - it's very creamy, as you would expect from any nut butter.

 Serving Suggestions